mattludwigs/rust-cross-compile-to-rpi/README.md

 the docker image provided in this repo as a proof of concept, I was able to cross compile this Rust code base into the correct binary.

+*Does not complete work yet, about 95% of the way there*

 # How to Use